 On any given night in Santa Fe, you might see an elite group of Chinese acrobats, a whimsical troupe of Santa Fe circus performers or a beloved Broadway musical.
 Enjoy a stirring concert put on by the Santa Fe Chamber Music Festival, the New Mexico Jazz Festival or a festival devoted to the traditional music of New Mexico's Rio Grande region.
-Watch the heated artistry of flamenco dancers accompanied by Spanish guitar music, performed by the Juan Siddi Flamenco Theatre Company.
+Watch the heated artistry of flamenco dancers accompanied by Spanish guitar music, performed by Entreflamenco or the Juan Siddi Flamenco Theatre Company.
 Take in a stellar production of a well-known play or a world premiere of a work by an emerging playwright.
 Actors travel from around the world to perform here and we also have vibrant community theater groups featuring talented Santa Fe actors.

 With more than a dozen venues, from historic theaters to outdoor stages, glorious churches and museum spaces, Santa Fe truly is a performing arts center.

 THE PROGRAM: "Legado y Leyeda," (Legacy and Legend) will offer insight into the story of the people of Northern New Mexico and the amazing significance of the San Miguel Chapel, a world landmark, through the medium of the Spanish Guitar.
 All proceeds go directly to benefit the urgent structural preservation of San Miguel's bell tower, lest this important piece of history crumble!
 Please come, help support, and enjoy!